Greenwashing Washington State’s Prison System in a River of Sewage

 The trial court imposed consecutive sentences totaling 254 years and four months.
 Moore was required to serve half his sentence – 127 years and two months – before becoming eligible for parole.
 “Because Moore would have to live to be 144 years old to be eligible for parole,” the Ninth Circuit observed, “his chance for parole is zero.”

 Moore unsuccessfully exhausted his appellate remedies on May 27, 1993.
 Seventeen years later, however, the U.S. Supreme Court issued its decision in Graham v.
 Florida, 130 S.Ct.
 2011 (2010) [PLN, Dec.
 2010, p.42], finding that the Eighth Amendment imposes a categorical ban on LWOP sentences for juveniles convicted of non-homicide offenses.
-“The Constitution requires the State ...
+“The Constitution ...

 Notorious Psych Ward at Miami-Dade Jail Finally Shuttered